henrytill/noematic/README.md

 ## Introduction

 `noematic` is a browser extension that reimagines bookmarking.
-When you bookmark a page, its text content is saved locally on your computer.
+When you bookmark a page, its text content is saved locally to your computer.
 This content is indexed and made available through a search interface.

 ## Status